KseniiaRyuma/HCM_to_EBS_integration/oic300a.md

 ![](images/300/3.png)

-- In the *Web Services* section select **Subscribe to Updates(via ATOM feed).
+- In the *Web Services* section select *Subscribe to Updates(via ATOM feed)*.
 That option allows to receive latest updates since a specific date on new hires, jobs etc. Select the *Next* button.

 ![](images/300/4.png)

 - In the *Operations* section select _Employee New Hire_ as an atom feed.
-Afer, make shure you check the box for  _Include Business Object in the Event Notifications (ATOM Feeds)_.
+Afer, make sure you check the box for  _Include Business Object in the Event Notifications (ATOM Feeds)_.
 Select the *Next* button.

 ![](images/300/5.png)